NatalieLockyer/Hangman/README.md

   * Open terminal in code editor and change the current directory to the location you want to use is
   * Type 'git clone' and paste link that you copied in step 3, press enter

+## Credits

+[Love Sandwiches CI Walk through Project](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum) - Code was adatpted from the CI love sandwiches project.
+[You-Tube Tutorial](https://www.youtube.com/watch?v=m4nEnsavl6w) - I watched this tutorial and adapted some of the code for my own project.
+[W3Schools](https://www.w3schools.com/) - was used as a refresher to explain loops/while loops when I was unsure why my code wasnt working.
+[Figlet](www.figlet.org/examples) - was used to change the font of my titles.
+[Python](#https://www.python.org/about/help/) was used as a general source of knowledge Slack - Was use to troubleshoot ideas with my CI colleagues

+## Acknowledgements
+ * I would like to thank my mentor Spencer Barriball for his help, guidance and feedback throughout this project.
+ * I would like to thank my colleagues on Slack who provide help, support and essential feedback.
+ * Finally I would like to thank my husband and daughter for always pushing me, supporting me and allowing me the time to code.